 Timely and quality renovations are the key to any successful house flipping endeavor.
 Once you’ve hired a reliable contractor and/or subcontractors, it’s advisable to proactively manage them during the rehab phase.
 That way, the project is less likely to get off track and exceed the allocated time and budget.
 Keep the following tips in mind:

-1. Use your itemized job list as a guide.
+1. Use your itemized job list as a guide for contractors.

 If you’ve prepared properly, you’ll have created a list of all the tasks that need to be done and agreed upon a timeline with your contractor.
 Use it to keep track of the start and end dates of the various tasks, as well as any specifics such as who’ll obtain permits, who’ll order and pick up materials, etc.